 In some cases, individuals impacted by repeated Roundup exposure may have already passed away before they or their family members understood the link between Roundup and cancer.
 Family members of those who passed away from Roundup-associated cancer may be able to file a wrongful death lawsuit.

 Roundup Class Actions & Multidistrict Litigation (MDL 2741)

 A Roundup class action lawsuit was filed in Los Angeles Superior Court against Monsanto, claiming its advertising falsely stated that Roundup products were safe to use.
 The class action lawsuit also claims the company deliberately falsified documents and concealed information indicating that glyphosate is dangerous to humans and environmental health.

 Roundup Multidistrict Litigation (MDL 2741)

-In January 2016, Johnson filed a Roundup lawsuit against Monsanto, claiming that his use of Roundup contributed significantly to the development of his cancer.
-Because he was diagnosed with terminal cancer, California state law allowed Johnson to seek a fast-track lawsuit – though, the case still took nearly two and a half years to reach trial.
+In January 2016, Johnson filed a Roundup lawsuit against Monsanto, claiming his use of Roundup contributed significantly to the development of his cancer.
+Because he was diagnosed with terminal cancer, California state law allowed Johnson to seek a fast-track lawsuit--though, the case still took nearly two and a half years to reach trial.